sourcery-ai-experiments/QuarticSDK/docs/source/basic.rst

 EdgeConnector
 --------------

-This refers to the data source entity which contains the details of the data source.
-EdgeConnector contains all the properties of the base Entity defined above.
+This refers to the datasource entity which contains the details of the datasource.
+Datasource contains all the properties of the base Entity defined above.
-When one prints the name of the EdgeConnector object, it returns the ID of the EdgeConnector, with the template as `EdgeConnector: {edge_connector_name}_{edge_connector_id}`
+When one prints the name of the datasource object, it returns the ID of the datasource and the template as `datasource: {datasource_name}_{datasource_id}`

 The available attributes in this class are:

--  **id**: Data Source ID
+-  **id**: Datasource ID
 -  **created_at**: Time of creation of data source in epoch
--  **edge_device**: ID of the edge device
+-  **edge_device**: ID of the edge node
--  **connector_protocol**: The different edge connector types:- 200.ABDF1, 201.OPTO22, 202.OPCDA, 203.OSIPI, 204.MODBUS, 205.MQTT, 206.OPCUA, 207.SQL
+-  **connector_protocol**: The different datasource types:- 200.ABDF1, 201.OPTO22, 202.OPCDA, 203.OSIPI, 204.MODBUS, 205.MQTT, 206.OPCUA, 207.SQL
 -  **last_streamed_on**: Last streamed on epoch
 -  **update_interval**: Update interval in ms
--  **name**: Name of the data source
+-  **name**: Name of the datasource
--  **stream_status**: The stream status for the edge connector:- 0.INIT, 1.ACTIVE, 2.PARTIAL STREAMING, 3.INACTIVE, 4.UNASSIGNED TAGS
+-  **stream_status**: The stream status for the datasource:- 0.INIT, 1.ACTIVE, 2.PARTIAL STREAMING, 3.INACTIVE, 4.UNASSIGNED TAGS
--  **created_by**: User ID who created this data source
+-  **created_by**: ID of the user who created the datasource
--  **config**: Config of the data source
+-  **config**: Configurations of the data source
--  **parent**: In case of sub edge connector, this refers to the id of the parent edge connector
+-  **parent**: In case of query datasource, this refers to the ID of the parent datasource

 The available methods are:

 .get\_tags
 ~~~~~~~~~~

-The method returns all the tags present in the given edge connector in the form
+The method returns all the tags present in the given datasource in the form
 of ``EntityList`` where each object refers to ``Tag``.

 .data
 ~~~~~

-The method returns the tag data iterator for all the tags present in the data source for the set ``start_time`` and ``stop_time``.
+The method returns the tag data iterator for all the tags present in the datasource for the set ``start_time`` and ``stop_time``.
 It can be used to iterate through the data in batches of 200,000 datapoints.
 More details are provided under the ``TagDataIterator`` subsection.

 The method parameters are as follows:

--  **start\_time (mandatory)**: (epoch) This refers to the ``start_time`` for fetching the data of the data source.
+-  **start\_time (mandatory)**: (epoch) This refers to the ``start_time`` for fetching the data of the datasource.
 -  **stop\_time (mandatory)**: (epoch) This refers to the ``stop_time``
-   for fetching the data of the data source.
+   for fetching the data of the data ource.
 -  **granularity (optional)**: This refers to the granularity at which data is required.
 If the granularity provided, the method returns the data in the tag for the given time range with the lower of the